deepracerchichi/little-lemon/README.md

 3. Run the development server: `npm start`
 4. Open http://localhost:3000 to view in browser

+## Live Preview
+You can view it live on : https://littlelem.netlify.app/

 This project demonstrates modern web development practices, responsive design principles, and practical implementation of a real-world business solution for the restaurant industry.